 “People often say that motivation doesn’t last,” Zig Ziglar, the late great inspirational speaker and business leader, once said.
 “Well, neither does bathing—that’s why we recommend it daily.”

 We all need to be motivated and motivated regularly.
 Motivation is the fuel for charging forward, especially when we face adversity.
 If we’re going after anything worthwhile, we know our willpower will be tested again and again along the way.
-Regular motivation is what keeps you moving forward when times get tough.

 But how do top achievers motivate themselves and the people they’re leading?
 What’s the best way to get results?
 Is it through fear?
 Is it through money?
 Is it through inspirational speeches?
 Or, is there another way, a better way?